 10. Mini Paper Kites

 These mini paper kites are a breeze to make with just a few folds.
 I love watching the kids’ eyes light up as their colorful kites flutter in the wind.
+You can find more fun paper craft ideas to keep them entertained all afternoon.

 11. Patchwork Quilt Kite

 Sew together small fabric squares to make a patchwork quilt kite.
 It’s a cozy project that brings a bit of warmth to the skies.
+You can find more inspiration in our patchwork quilt patterns collection.

 12. Foil Star Kite

 Use shiny foil paper to make a foil star kite that glimmers in the sunlight.
 It’s a dazzling addition to any kite-flying day.
+If you enjoy capturing these bright designs on paper, check out these creative summer sketchbook ideas.